-During 2013, the Board of Directors approved the grant of 53,874 performance-based share units, all of which remain outstanding as of December 31, 2013.
+During 2014, the Board of Directors approved the grant of 168,029 performance-based share units.
 The performance-based share units are awarded to executive officers and key employees and generally cliff vest after two or three years (with accelerated vesting upon a change of control).
-Performance-based share units granted represent the number of shares of common stock to be awarded based on the achievement of targeted performance levels related to total shareholder return goals over a two or three year period and may range from 0% to 200% of the targeted amount.
+Performance-based share units granted represent the number of shares of common stock to be issued based on the achievement of targeted performance levels related to total shareholder return goals over a two or three year period and may range from 0% to 200% of the targeted amount.
 The grant date fair value of the awards is based upon a Monte Carlo simulation and is amortized over the performance period.
-At each reporting date the Company reassesses whether achievement of each of the performance conditions is probable, as well as estimated forfeitures.
 Upon vesting of performance-based share units, the Company issues authorized and unissued shares of the Company's common stock to the recipient.

-A summary of activity related to performance-based share units during the year ended December 31, 2013, is as follows:
+A summary of activity related to performance-based share units during the year ended December 31, 2014 is as follows: